 In 3 – 6 months a good root system should be established, and your new tree can be potted on or planted out.

 Offsets or pups can sometimes be found growing around the base of a mature plant and they will grow easily into exact clones of the parent.

 Carefully cut the offsets away from the trunk, at a point just under the soil level and include a section of root if possible.
-Pot them up into a free draining potting mix and grow on for a few months until a good root system has established.
+Pot them up into a free-draining potting mix and grow on for a few months until a good root system has established.
 At this point, they can be planted out.

 Root cuttings are also successful and can be taken from the parent plant in winter.

 Dig up the rhizomes and cut them into approximately 7.5cm sections.
 Each section should contain a small amount of root and shoot/bud if possible.
-Plant the cuttings shallowly in a free-draining potting mix and place in a bright indoor position, away from direct sunlight.
+Plant the cuttings shallowly in a free-draining potting mix and place them in a bright indoor position, away from direct sunlight.
 Your cuttings should root within 3-4 weeks.